AfterDreaming/CarND-Traffic-Sign-Classifier-Project/writeup_yufan.md

 * Why did you believe it would be relevant to the traffic sign application?
 ** LeNet is a well known architechture for image recognition and its structure is relative simple comparing with some hundred layers model.
 It is easy to train and effective.
 I think it is a good starting points for image related AI questions.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
 ** LeNet can get 89% accuracy across training, validation, and test set without any modification.
 The result is very impressive considering the limited data we have.
-Because the trainging set accuracy was not good enough, first, I added additional a convolution layer and pooling layer.
+Because the training set accuracy was not good enough, first, I added additional a convolution layer and pooling layer.
 However, the accuracy was not improved.
-The reason is because our images have small size(32*32) and two convolutional layers is enough for extracting image features.
+The reason is because our images have small size(32*32) and two convolutional layers are enough for extracting image features.
 Therefore, I add an additional fully connected layer to find more relationship between image features.
 After I got 100% training accuracy, I added dropout in the model, however, the validation accuracy was not improved.
 Then I decide to remove the dropout since it is not very helpful in this question.

 ### Test a Model on New Images